ginstrom/paladin-novel/chapter-outline.md

 *   Community prepares for war - defensive positions, evacuation routes, trap setting.
 *   Chapter ends with tension building as signs of approaching slave catchers multiply.

+### Chapter 11: First Blood, First Miracle
+*   [Placeholder: This chapter details a pivotal early conflict or the first undeniable manifestation of Alanyi's power through Gond, marking a significant turning point.]
+*   [Placeholder: Key events include a desperate struggle, a critical choice by Gond, and a miraculous outcome that solidifies his path and draws attention.]

 ### Key Themes for Part II
 *   Gradual spiritual awakening
 *   Community building under threat